PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-09 01:42:33
+Last updated: 2024-04-09 01:43:06
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby